AzumattDev/WardIsLove/README.md

 ***
 > # Update Information (Latest listed first)
+> ### v2.3.0
+> - Logout & placement exploit fix
+> - Owner GUI with limited configuration options added.
+Found in config "Control GUI" section. `Must be allowed via server configurations!
+Off by default!`
+> - Health and Stamina Boost changed to Passive Health/Stamina regeneration.
+> - Auto Repair added back from Better Wards.
+> - Additional optimizations to the ward bubble shader.
+Reduced textures to half their current size, and some lighting fixes to improve performance.
+> ### v2.2.0
+> - Original pushout code re-added to prevent clipping through the bubble using doors and other things
+> - Added terrain checking
+> - Optional cost to charging.
+(If you set the cost value to 0, the item is not needed and can charge without cost.)
+> - Fix some issues with opting-in/out of the ward.
+> - Remove redundancies in code.
+> ### v2.0.1
+> Update ServerSync version to fix some syncing issues.
 > ### v2.0.0
 > `It is recommended that you delete your config files and localization file when upgrading to this version`
 > - Localization and default values fixed to match GUI properly.